camspiers/snap/README.md

 type Consumer = (producer: Producer) => Producer;
 ```

-A consumer is a function that takes another producer and returns a producer which consumes the passed producers results and progressively yields its own in response.
+A consumer is a function that takes another producer and returns a producer which progressively yields its own results.

 As our goal here is to filter, we iterate over our passed producer and only yield values that match `request.filter`.

 ```lua
 -- Takes in a producer and returns a producer